Dating today just ain’t what it used to be!

 Universal Love grants me the touch of love

 I wanted so much to write about your soft, careful touch on my arms and my hands.
-How you slide your fingers ever so meticulously over the outer parts of me, teasing a sensation to come forth, to grow from the inside out, knowing all along your touch is the touch of love.
-Continue reading
+How you slide your fingers ever so meticulously over the outer parts of me, teasing a sensation to come forth, to grow from the inside out, knowing all along your touch is the Touch of Love.

 When you touch that part of me that has never been touched, a dormant thing erupts.